 If you have been diagnosed with Gaucher disease type 1, treatment approaches are available to help manage certain signs and symptoms of the disease.
 The goal of these treatments is to reduce or prevent the buildup of GL-1.
 Treatment outcomes may vary among patients.

-2 treatment approaches for Gaucher disease type 1:
+Two treatment approaches for Gaucher disease type 1:

-Cerezyme is the ONLY ERT that has been prescribed for over 20 years.
-Talk to your doctor about your treatment options
+Cerezyme is the ONLY ERT that has been prescribed for over 25 years.

-Cerezyme® (imiglucerase for injection) is indicated for long-term enzyme replacement therapy for pediatric and adult patients with a confirmed diagnosis of Type 1 Gaucher disease that results in one or more of the following conditions:
+Cerezyme® (imiglucerase) for injection is indicated for treatment of adults and pediatric patients 2 years of age and older with Type 1 Gaucher disease that results in one or more of the following conditions:

-Approximately 15% of patients have developed immune responses (antibodies) to Cerezyme during the first year of therapy.
-These patients have a higher risk of an allergic reaction (hypersensitivity).
-Your doctor may periodically test for the presence of antibodies.
-Serious allergic reactions (anaphylaxis) have been reported in less than 1% of patients.
-Symptoms suggestive of allergic reaction happened in approximately 7% of patients, and include itching, flushing, hives, swelling, chest discomfort, shortness of breath, coughing, cyanosis (a bluish discoloration of the skin due to diminished oxygen), and low blood pressure.
+Hypersensitivity and Infusion-Associated Reactions: Serious allergic reactions (anaphylaxis) have been reported in patients treated with Cerezyme.
+Symptoms suggestive of an allergic reaction have been reported during or shortly after an infusion and include itching, flushing, hives, swelling, chest discomfort, shortness of breath, coughing, cyanosis (a bluish discoloration of the skin due to diminished oxygen), rapid heart rate, and low blood pressure.
+Inform your doctor and seek medical care if you experience any of these symptoms.
 If you have had an allergic reaction to Cerezyme, you and your doctor should use caution if you continue to receive treatment with Cerezyme.

-Please see Full Prescribing Information (PDF).
+Please see the Full Prescribing Information.